 Love that skirt, but it’s too short?
 Add length without it looking added-on (we’ll even add style!).
 Here’s how.

-Being frum moms of growing teenagers (and who are we kidding, moms often need to lengthen clothing too!), we often need get super creative when adding length to dresses and skirts.
+Being frum moms of growing teenagers (and who are we kidding, moms often need to lengthen clothing too!), we often need get super creative when adding length to a dress or skirt.
 Whether you want to either give new life to clothing that’s gotten too short…or nabbed a great deal and want to make it work.
 Or…perhaps one of you is a mom of a really tall teen and simply has difficulty finding enough clothing that’s the right length.
 There is so much you can do!
 Here are some ideas that might be helpful to you.

 Note – Some clothing manufacturers send strips of fabric to stores.
 Love a dress but it’s too short?
 It doesn’t always pay to alter, but it doesn’t hurt to ask a store if the company has supplied matching fabric.